Union of Economic Interests: History

 The UIE was led by the Commercial Association of Lisbon (ACL) and also included members of other employer associations, including the Agrarian Union (AU), the Portuguese Industrial Association (AIP) and the Commercial Association of Shopkeepers (ACLo).
 They decided to form the party on 28 September 1924.

 Part of the UIE's political strategy included the acquisition of newspapers, such as O Primeiro de Janeiro, the Diário de Notícias and O Século.
 From 1 October 1924, O Século regularly published interviews with UIE members, starting with Alfredo Augusto Ferreira of ACL.
 On 10 October, the ACL held a meeting at which it was decided that it would cut all ties with the government and close business in protest.
 Protests were held outside the meeting and ACL leader José Pereira da Rosa was jailed, before being released five days later after paying bail.
 At this point, the UIE had the support of the Monarchist Cause and the Nationalist Republican Party.

-With the 1925 parliamentary elections approaching, the UIE formed a Central Council to organize intrenal elections in December 1924.
+With the 1925 parliamentary elections approaching, the UIE formed a Central Council to organize internal elections in December 1924.
 This Central Council was formed by João Pereira da Rosa (ACL), Levi Marques da Costa (AIP), Alfredo Ferreira (ACL), Carlos de Oliveira (ACL), Roque da Fonseca (ACL), Nunes Mexia (AU), César Azevedo (AIP), António de Assis Camilo (ACL), Eduardo Maria Rodrigues (ACLo) and Afonso Galvão de Castro.
 Th UIE also had district, municipal and parish-level leaders.